preciofishbone/OmniaDocsG2/_build/html/_sources/working-with-processes/authoring-processes/working-with-published-processes/index.rst.txt

 Unpublish Process
 ********************
 If needed, a published process can be unpublished.
 The process will then not be available for end users.
-The process is also removed from the Processes library and a copy is placed in the archive.
+The process is also removed from the Processes library.
+If an archive for processes has been set up, a copy of the process is placed there.
+If an archive for processes has not been set up, the process is simply deleted.

 **Note!**
 A process can't be unpublished if a draft has been created for that process.
 The draft must first be deleted.